EHerzog76/Cisco-eStreamer-client/README.md

 * `./encore.sh restart` - this will restart the background task
 * `./encore.sh clean` - this will remove all data files within a 12 hour window

+## Configuration
+See in the files: estreamer.conf or default.conf
+More details will follow...

 # License